xpack/web-jekyll/pages/metadata/build.md

 Inner files can include other files, at any depth.

-Multiple occurences of the same definitions trigger warnings and are ignored.
+Multiple occurrences of the same definitions trigger warnings and are ignored.

 Example: